gabrielbarletta/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 Using pivot tables, I sorted the data and created a linear graph based on the launch date.
 I performed this analysis to identify the relation between the launch date and the outcomes of the campaigns.
-I created a linear graph to see the direct relationship between the two (launch dates and outcomes).
+I created a linear graph to see the direct relationship between the two.
 This analysis suggests that there is a significant association between the launch dates and their outcomes.
 The chart indicates that a campaign launched in May, June, or July has a greater success rate than the rest of the months.
 The data suggest that a campaign launched in December has a 43% chance of failure.

 ### Analysis of Outcomes Based on Goals
+This analysis suggests that a campaign with a goal of less than $1000 and no more than $5000 has a high success rate of 73%-76%.
+The graph also reveals that a campaign with a goal of $50000 or more has a fail rate of 83%.

 ### Challenges and Difficulties Encountered